jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 This notebook is a modified version of the [image_classifier notebook](https://github.com/gsurma/image_classifier).

-> CURIOSITY: This notebook is a [Convolutional Neural Network Image classifier](https://en.wikipedia.org/wiki/Convolutional_neural_network).
+> CURIOSITY: This notebook implements a [Convolutional Neural Network Image classifier](https://en.wikipedia.org/wiki/Convolutional_neural_network).

 When the application is running your tasks will be:

 * You will have to train the model with a preloaded set of photos included in the notebook for the sake of simplicity.

-> WARNING: Training the model with an appropiate set of images (25000) took 35 hours in an **Intel(R) Core(TM) i7-4710HQ CPU @ 2.50GHz** CPU.
+> WARNING: Training the model with an appropiate set of images (25000) took 35 hours in an **4-cores Intel(R) Core(TM) i7-4710HQ CPU @ 2.50GHz** CPU.
 Due this lab is limited to 2 hours the notebook includes a very reduced set of images and the resulting model will be not accurate enough.

 You should get a similar graph after you train the model (80 training images, 20 validation images):